 There are enough sights in Bahrain to keep an inquisitive visitor busy for about a week.

 Bahrain National Museum

 The Bahrain National Museum is the country’s most popular attraction, with slick displays accompanied by signage in English and Arabic.
 Located on the waterfront east of downtown Manama, the museum provides an excellent insight into the Dilmun civilisation and includes a cross-section of a reconstructed burial mound.

-My favourite display at the museum is the enormous, 1200 m2, aerial view of the Kingdom which covers the entire ground floor.
+My favourite display at the museum is the enormous, 1200-square metre, aerial view of the Kingdom which covers the entire ground floor.

 Once you’ve learnt all there is to know about Bahrain’s history and culture, the excellent Darseen Cafe is the perfect venue for a little respite (refer to the ‘Eating Out‘ section below for more details).

 Sitting alongside the National Museum, the National Theatre of Bahrain was designed by the French firm, Architecture-Studio, and was inaugurated in 2012 with a performance by the Spanish opera star Plácido Domingo.